Boeing (Hughes/McDonnell-Douglas) AH-64 Apache

 AH-64D Apache Longbow

 On this upgraded Apache, the sponsons are much longer, starting at the sensors in the nose and continuing until after the stub wings.
 On the left side they are higher than on the right side.
-Moreover, The AH-64D can be equipped with the Longbow radar (hence the name), housed in a dome on top of the main rotor mast.
+Moreover, the AH-64D can be equipped with the Longbow radar (hence the name), housed in a dome on top of the main rotor mast.
 Not all AH-64Ds are actually always fitted with this dome, so the size of the sponsons are the main recognition point, together with the main rotor tips.
 These are the same as on the AH-64A.

 The UK version of the AH-64D was largely license-built by Westland, and called WAH-64 by them.
 In military service it became the Apache AH1 though.
 This version has different engines, but in externally the same nacelles.
 Additionally, it may have some different sensors, but as these have changed in the course of time (also on other AH-64Ds!), it is difficult to tell how you can use them to recognise an Apache AH1.
 Anyway, the British Apaches seem to always have the Longbow radar installed.